-The proposed project is located in an area where the Commission has retained coastal development permit jurisdiction, even though the City of Carpinteria has a certified Local Coastal Program (LCP).
-The standard of review for the proposed project is the Chapter Three policies of the Coastal Act.
-In addition, the policies of the certified City of Carpinteria Land Use Plan (LUP) serve as guidance.
+Although the Commission has previously certified a Local Coastal Program (LCP) for the City of Carpinteria, the proposed project will be located within an area where the Commission has retained jurisdiction over the issuance of coastal development permits.
+Thus, the standard of review for this project is the Chapter Three policies of the Coastal Act, with the applicable policies of the City of Carpinteria LCP as guidance.
 As conditioned, the proposed project is consistent with all applicable Chapter Three policies of the Coastal Act.